-The lodge is conveniently located on the east coast of Graham Island near the village of Tlell, halfway between Masset in the north and Queen Charlotte in the south.
+The lodge is conveniently located on the east coast of Graham Island near the village of Tlell, halfway between Old Massett in the north and Skidegate in the south.
 The Haida House is the ideal base from which to enjoy the many adventures, attractions, excursions and historical and cultural sites available on both Graham and Moresby Islands.

 The Haida House is committed to providing our guests with first-class service, where attention is given to every detail.
 We pride ourselves in our welcoming atmosphere where our knowledgeable and friendly staff makes every effort to ensure that your Haida Gwaii experience and your stay at the Haida House is truly unforgettable.